 Just like with a latte, you can enjoy it hot or iced.
 Since you’re not relying on the temperature of the hot coffee to melt the cheese, you can put that sweet and savory whipped cream right on top of your cold brew or freshly brewed cup of hot coffee.

-Okay- so we said that cheese coffee isn’t putting chunks of cheese to melt in a cup of joe.
-But this is an exception.
+Okay – so we said that cheese coffee isn’t putting chunks of cheese to melt in a cup of joe, but there is an exception in Scandinavia.
 Kaffeost, meaning coffee cheese, is the Swedish name of the cheese while it is called leipäjuusto in Finnish, meaning bread cheese.
 It’s also popular among Swedes.
-This coffee drink is made from cheese of either cow or reindeer which has recently given birth.
+This coffee drink is made from cheese of either cow or reindeer that has recently given birth.
 As such, the milk is very rich and makes great cheese.

 To make it, you simply slice the cheese into smaller pieces (about ¾”) and place them at the bottom of the cup.
 Then you pour hot coffee over the cheese and fold it into the coffee.
 Depending on the thickness of your resulting beverage, it can be hard to drink, so enjoy it aided by a spoon.
 If you can’t find any coffee cheese, check out a recipe here for this tasty beverage.